Bhargav-A1/PrimePredict-/README.md

 7. The project integrates AI-based forecasting (using Prophet), a real-world application of machine learning in supply chain forecasting.
 A problem Amazon solves daily on a global scale.

 8. Cloud-Ready Microservice Design
 Amazon's architecture is based on microservices and cloud-native tools (mostly on AWS).

-PrimePredict was built to reflect that modular thinking:
+# PrimePredict was built to reflect that modular thinking